 2. Can Americans visit Cuba legally?
-Although most Americans believe otherwise in the past, there have always been ways to legally travel to Cuba.
+Although most Americans believed otherwise in the past, there have always been ways to legally travel to Cuba.
 There were many licensed religious and educational groups that traveled to Cuba on a regular basis.
 We are currently in a cycle where people-to-people contact is increasingly encouraged by the U.S. Government.
 Since President Obama and President Raul Castro have made announcements in December of 2014, our two countries have moved closer to normalizing relations.
 As a practical matter, there have been more real changes in Cuba in the last 2 years than in the 2 decades before that.
-Beginning in late 2016, regiularly-scheduled commercial flights have replaced expensive and inconvenient charter flights.
+Beginning in late 2016, regularly-scheduled commercial flights have replaced expensive and inconvenient charter flights.
 For those who can afford it, traveling to Cuba with an organized group is usually the best way to go on a first visit.
 Otherwise, it is easy to miss some of the many unique and historic sights in Cuba.
+Unfortunately, President Trump has advocated a return to the old days of the Cold War.
+However, his “updated guidelines” have no significant real effect on Cuba travelers, except that they have caused many to reconsider their trips to Cuba.

 3. What are the differences between specific and general licenses?
 Specific Licenses are obtained by groups which apply to the U.S. Treasury Department for a particular purpose.
 An example would be a university sponsoring a trip to study Cuban music or culture.
 Another example would be a religious organization sponsoring members who take donated items to a particular church in Cuba.
 Traveling on a General License never required anybody to apply to the Treasury Department.
 A relatively new category is “Support for the Cuban People.”
 It was purposely written to be vague and all-inslusive.
 Everybody qualifies.
 Travelers can obtain a Travel Affidavit from any airline flying from the U.S. to Cuba.
 For more information, go to my Travel Newsletter and scroll down to December 10, 2016: http://www.jameslewisrn.com/blog

 4. What are the most common and convenient flights to Cuba for Americans?
 Check out the link above.
 The most common flights depart from Miami and Ft.
 Lauderdale.
-Other departure airports include Tampa, Orlando, Charlotte, New York City, and Los Angerles.
+Other departure airports include Tampa, Orlando, Charlotte, and New York City.
+Non-stop flights from LAX have been temporarily cancelled after January 18, 2018.
 You can also fly to Havana from Canada, Mexico, and other Caribbean/Latin-American cities, as well as from Europe.
 Beijing recently started direct flights to Havana.

 5. Why do we keep hearing and reading about how bad the Cuban Government is to its own people?
 The situation between the U.S. and Cuba is very complex.
 To understand this relationship, consider that the countries of Cuba and Saudi Arabia are exactly the opposite with respect to their relationships with the United States.
 The governments of the U.S. and Saudi Arabia have cooperated with each other in many areas, but the overwhelming majority of Saudi citizens HATE Americans.
 In contrast, the governments of Cuba and the U.S. have confronted each other since 1959–the year Fidel Castro came to power.
 However, the Cuban people have always loved and admired Americans.
 Even during the most confrontational years, Cubans have always followed our culture—our movies, musical groups, athletic teams, etc. Cuba is surrounded by island-nations where English is spoken with a British accent—Bahamas, Jamaica, and the Caymen Islands.
 However, when Cubans learn English—they learn AMERICAN English, not British-accented English.